 Fuel cell (FC) can easily replace these technologies promoting 0 noise, 0 emission temporary power generation.

 Those two gensets are now ready to be used properly connected to a pressurized hydrogen storage (realized in France by MAHYTEC): the containerized structure was realized in Finland (THT), integrating a fuel cell subsystem from Sweden (PCS).
-Then the gensetes were shipped to Italy, where they have been integrated and finalized installing adequate power architecture (FRIEM), control devices and strategy (GENPORT) and hydrogen management systems (LINDE) and where the validation phase is currently on-going.
+Then the gensetes were shipped to Italy, where they were integrated and finalized, installing adequate power architecture (FRIEM), control devices and strategy (GENPORT) and hydrogen management systems (LINDE).
+The prototypes were validated and the demonstration phase is currently on-going.